x3pi/x3pi.github.io/_posts/2018-11-26-phan-van-phuc.md

 ### Career objective

-* I am currently looking for a web development job with NodeJS or a game development job.
+* I am currently looking for a web development job with NodeJS or a game Development job.

 ### Highlights